Vampire-Crimson/dog-island-guide/README.md

 https://vampire-crimson.github.io/dog-island-guide/

-Last updated: 9/14/2026 (added the header to the home page; header is not yet styled)
+Last updated: 9/14/2026 (added the header to the home page; styled the header)